stefanofa/awesome/TOPICS.md

 ## graphics

-*   [pgsty/pigsty](https://github.com/pgsty/pigsty) - Free & OSS PostgreSQL RDS / DBaaS, Self-Host PG like a Pro
+*   [pgsty/pigsty](https://github.com/pgsty/pigsty) - Enterprise-Grade OSS PostgreSQL Distribution with HA, PITR, IaC, Monitor, 12 kernel forks and 460 PG extensions.
+Best-of-breed products integrated as a platform.
+Self-host Postgres like a Pro!

 *   [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript

 ## infra

-*   [pgsty/pigsty](https://github.com/pgsty/pigsty) - Free & OSS PostgreSQL RDS / DBaaS, Self-Host PG like a Pro
+*   [pgsty/pigsty](https://github.com/pgsty/pigsty) - Enterprise-Grade OSS PostgreSQL Distribution with HA, PITR, IaC, Monitor, 12 kernel forks and 460 PG extensions.
+Best-of-breed products integrated as a platform.
+Self-host Postgres like a Pro!

 ## postgres

-*   [pgsty/pigsty](https://github.com/pgsty/pigsty) - Free & OSS PostgreSQL RDS / DBaaS, Self-Host PG like a Pro
+*   [pgsty/pigsty](https://github.com/pgsty/pigsty) - Enterprise-Grade OSS PostgreSQL Distribution with HA, PITR, IaC, Monitor, 12 kernel forks and 460 PG extensions.
+Best-of-breed products integrated as a platform.
+Self-host Postgres like a Pro!

 *   [timescale/timescaledb](https://github.com/timescale/timescaledb) - A time-series database for high-performance real-time analytics packaged as a Postgres extension